 4There’s a substantial rise in the share of Americans who say the country needs to continue making changes to give blacks equal rights with whites.
 In July 2015, six-in-ten (59%) Americans said changes are needed, up from 46% in March 2014.
 These findings come in a year where racial tensions were high in much of the country, from protests over police shootings to student strikes at universities.
 Our poll also shows that a racial divide in public opinion persists: Blacks are much more likely than whites to say changes are needed.

-5Millennials surpassed Baby Boomers in sheer numbers to become the largest U.S. generation.
-There are an estimated 75.3 Millennials (ages 18 to 34) compared with 74.9 million Baby Boomers.
-This racially diverse, economically stressed and politically liberal group is also taking over American jobs: Millennial workers this year grew to outnumber Gen X workers, making them the largest share of the U.S. labor force.
+5Millennials will surpass Baby Boomers in sheer numbers to become the largest U.S. adult generation.
+In 2019, there will be a projected 73 million Millennials (ages 19 to 34 in 2015), compared with 72 million Baby Boomers.
+This racially diverse, economically stressed and politically liberal group is also taking over American jobs: Millennial workers outnumber Gen X workers, making them the largest share of the U.S. labor force.

 6For news about politics and government, social media may be for the Millennial generation what local TV is for the Baby Boomer generation.
 Six-in-ten (61%) online Millennials say they get political news on Facebook in a given week, a much larger percentage than any other source for news.
 That’s a stark contrast to internet-using Baby Boomers, for whom local TV tops the list.
 These trends also reflect a major shift taking place in the news world, as social networking sites increasingly become an integral part of Americans’ news experience.

 7For American teens, it’s not just a Facebook and Instagram world.
 While these two social media sites are the most popular, a majority (71%) of teens say they use more than one of the seven social networking sites we asked about.
 Much of this frenzy is facilitated by mobile devices: Nearly three-quarters of U.S. teens have access to a smartphone.